Conference and publication discouts. Learn more >>

 4.1.
 The Board shall not normally consist of more than thirteen members.

 4.2.
 The Board shall if possible nominate two persons as candidates for election for each board position, unless the position is to be filled by a candidate for re-election or by a candidate who is to be elected to the position of President or Vice President or is to be appointed Treasurer or Secretary.
 The names of the nominees shall be stated in the convening notice for the Meeting of Members in question.
-When nominating candidates, the Board shall take into account a balanced composition according to sex, scholarly speciality and country of origin inside Europe.
+When nominating candidates, the Board shall take into account a balanced composition according to sex, scholarly speciality and country of origin inside Europe; if the election is held online, the names of the nominees should be sent out to the members at least two weeks prior to the election.
+A Call for Nominations should be posted two months prior to the election.

 4.3.
 One Board member shall be a Student Representative; the Board will normally nominate a person who is registered as a PhD student and has previously been selected by the Society’s Student Associates and, as a transitional provision also by members who are former student members, following procedures specified by the Executive Committee.